 After the sauce has reduced season to taste with the sea salt.
 Discard the bay leaf and basil sprigs.

-Finish with a drizzle of extra virgin olive oil and the reserved fresh basil.
+Finish with a drizzle of fine cold pressed extra virgin olive oil and the reserved fresh basil.
 Serve with your favorite pasta to transfer to jars and refrigerate up to one week.